Neural Information Squeezer for Causal Emergence: Methods

+There are several ways to realize an invertible neural network \cite{Teshima2020inn,Teshima2020ode}.
+While, we select RealNVP module \cite{dinh2016density} as shown in Figure \ref{fig:realvnp} to concretely implement the invertible computation.

-In the module, the input vector $\mathbf{x}$ can be separate into two parts, both vectors will be scaled and translated and be merged again.
+In the module, the input vector $\mathbf{x}$ can be separated into two parts, both vectors will be scaled, translated and merged again.
 The magnitude of the scaling and translation operations will be adjusted by the corresponding feed-forward neural networks. $s_1,s_2$ are the same neural networks shared parameters for scaling, $\bigotimes$ represents element-wised product.
 And $t_1,t_2$ are the neural networks shared parameters for translation.
 In this way, an invertible computation from $\mathbf{x}$ to $\mathbf{y}$ can be realized.
-The same module can be repeated for multiple times (three times in this paper) to realize any complex invertible computation.
+The same module can be repeated for multiple times (three times in this paper) to realize complex invertible computation, the details can be referred to Appendix \ref{sec.realnvp}.

+The reasons why we use invertible neural network are: 1) INN can reduce the complexity of the model by multiplexing the structure and the parameters in the encoder to the decoder because we can simply reverse the running direction of the encoder to implement decoding; 2) The encoder equipped with INN can separate out the information conversion process and information discarding process; 3) This enables us to do mathematical analysis on the whole framework, and several theorems reflecting the basic properties can be proved.